I write a ton of content so I’m always on the lookout for techniques that will improve my articles. I guess you can call them “hacks.”

 When I submit articles to other publications like Forbes, Inc., or Entrepreneur, I don’t use many images in my article, if any.
 Why not?
 Mostly, I don’t use images because of the editorial standards that these publications have in place.

 While these publications usually don’t refuse images, they have tight policies surrounding the use of images.
-Besides, if a piece of content is image heavy, they prefer an image-based content form that encourages higher clickthrough rates and dwell time.
+Besides, if a piece of content is image heavy, they prefer an image-based content form that encourages higher clickthrough rates and dwells time.

-Overall, the user interface of my blog is much better suited to featuring images than a website like Forbes or Huffpo.
+Overall, the user interface of my blog is much better suited to featuring images than a website like Forbes or HuffPo.

 3. Explain and show exactly how to do something

 In my niche — Internet marketing — people want to know how to do certain things.
-It’s not good enough to motivate, talk around a subject, or provide some “insights.”
+It’s not good enough to motivate, talk about a subject, or provide some “insights.”
 Readers want to get solid information that they can actually work on, step-by-step.